aws-samples/aws-eda-slurm-cluster/README.md

 * RedHat 8 and arm64
 * RedHat 8 and x86_64

-Legacy:

-* Alma Linux 8 and arm64
-* Alma Linux 8 and x86_64
-* Amazon Linux 2 and arm64
-* Amazon Linux 2 and x86_64
-* CentOS 7 and x86_64
-* RedHat 7 and x86_64
-* RedHat 8 and arm64
-* RedHat 8 and x86_64
-* Rocky Linux 8 and arm64
-* Rocky Linux 8 and x86_64

-Note that in the ParallelCluster version, all compute nodes must have the same OS and architecture.
+Note that in ParallelCluster, all compute nodes must have the same OS and architecture.

 ## Documentation